PRIVIC: A privacy-preserving method for incremental collection of location data: Location-privacy with the Blahut-Arimoto algorithm

-Having furnished the theoretical foundation, now we enable ourselves to empirically validate that BA, indeed, satisfies the properties of the elastic mechanism unlike LAP, its state-of-the-art geo-indistinguishable counterpart.
-We perform experiments on real location data from the Gowalla dataset~\cite{Gowalla:online, cho2011friendship}.
-We consider 10,260 Gowalla check-ins from a central part of Paris bounded by latitudes (48.8286, 48.8798) and longitudes (2.2855, 2.3909), covering an area of 8Km$\times$6Km discretized with a $16\times12$ grid.
+Having furnished the theoretical foundation, we now enable ourselves to empirically validate that BA, indeed, satisfies the properties of the elastic mechanism unlike LAP, its state-of-the-art geo-indistinguishable counterpart.
+We perform experiments using real location data from the Gowalla dataset~\cite{Gowalla:online, cho2011friendship}.
+We consider 10,078 Gowalla check-ins from a central part of Paris bounded by latitudes (48.8286, 48.8798) and longitudes (2.2855, 2.3909) covering an area of 8Km$\times$6Km discretized with a $16\times12$ grid.

-In order to demonstrate the property of an elastic mechanism shown by BA, we artificially introduced an ``island'' amidst the locations in Paris by choosing a grid $A$ in a low-density area of the dataset (in the south-west region), assigning the probability mass of the grids around $A$ to 0, and dumping this cumulative mass from the surrounding region to $A$, ensuring that the sum of the probability masses of all the grids remain to be 1.
-We call $A$ as a \emph{vulnerable location} in the map as it's isolated from the crowd.
+In order to demonstrate the property of an elastic mechanism, we artificially introduced an ``island'' amidst the locations in Paris by choosing a grid $A$ in a low-density area of the dataset (in the south-west region), assigning the probability mass of the grids around $A$ to 0, and dumping this cumulative mass from the surrounding region to $A$, ensuring that the sum of the probability masses of all the grids remains to be 1.
+We call $A$ as a \emph{vulnerable location} in the map as it is isolated from the crowded area.
 To visualize the elastic behaviour of the mechanisms for locations in crowded regions, we consider another grid $B$ in the central part of the map which has a high probability mass and has a highly populated surrounding -- we refer to such a grid $B$ as a \emph{strong location} in the map.
-Figure~\ref{fig:str_vul} illustrates the selection vulnerable and the strong locations, as described, in the Paris dataset.
+Figure~\ref{fig:str_vul} illustrates the selection of vulnerable and strong locations in the Paris dataset.

-For the mechanism derived from BA with a loss parameter $\beta$, we know, by Remark~\ref{rem:BAgeoind}, that the geo-indistinguishability parameter $\epsilon$ is $2\beta$, which we use to tune the privacy level of LAP in order to demonstrate the elastic property of the two mechanisms under the same level of geo-indistinguishability.
-Figure~\ref{fig:ElasticBAvLap} illustrates the probability distribution of reporting a privatized point on the map by obfuscating the vulnerable and the strong locations with different levels of geo-indistinguishability -- we vary the value of $\epsilon$ to be $0.4,1.2,1.6,2$ to capture the property of the elastic mechanism shown by BA unlike that by LAP.
+For the mechanism derived from BA with a loss parameter $\beta$, we know, by Remark~\ref{rem:BAgeoind}, that the privacy parameter $\epsilon$ is $2\beta$, which we use to tune the privacy level of LAP in order to compare the two mechanisms under the same level of geo-ind.
+Figure~\ref{fig:ElasticBAvLap} illustrates the probability distribution of reporting a privatized point on the map by obfuscating the vulnerable and the strong locations with different levels of geo-ind -- we vary the value of $\epsilon$ to be $0.4,1.2,1.6,2$.